-Bay Biosciences provides high quality, clinical grade, biopsy tissue samples, FFPE tissue blocks with matched cryogenically preserved sera (serum), plasma, peripheral blood mononuclear cells (PBMCbiofluid samples from patients diagnosed with graft versus host disease (GvHD).
+Bay Biosciences provides high quality, clinical grade, FFPE tissue blocks with matched cryogenically preserved sera (serum), plasma, peripheral blood mononuclear cells (PBMCbiofluid samples from patients diagnosed with graft versus host disease (GvHD).

-The sera (serum), plasma and PBMC biofluid specimens are processed from graft versus host disease (GvHD) patient’s peripheral whole-blood using customized collection and processing protocols.
+Moreover, the serum, plasma and PBMCs are processed from graft versus host disease (GvHD) patient’s peripheral whole-blood using customized collection and processing protocols.

-Biopsy tissue and matched biofluid samples are collected from unique patients diagnosed with graft versus host disease (GvHD) and are provided to a valued pharmaceutical customer for research, diagnostics, discovery and drug development.
+Moreover, the biopsy tissue and matched bio-fluid samples are collected from unique patients diagnosed with graft versus host disease (GvHD) and are provided to a valued pharmaceutical customer for research, discovery and drug development.

 Graft versus host disease (GvHD) Overview